siorpaesas/light-stones/README.md

 # The Light Stones

-The Light Stones is a fictional story told inside and among the universe of the GPS bases game Ingress.
-Ingress is the first computer game where you will need to go outside to play.
+_The Light Stones_ is a fictional story that is playing among the universe of the GPS based game _Ingress_.
+Ingress was the first computer game where you will need to go outside to play.